 Seanad Éireann is the senate of Ireland.
-It is the upper House of the Oireachtas (national Parliament) and has a number of important functions.
-Seanad Éireann is located in Dublin.
+It is the Upper House of the Oireachtas (Ireland’s national Parliament) and is located in Dublin.
 The lower house of the Oireachtas is the Dáil.

-One of the Senators takes the role of Cathaoirleach, (Speaker/Chairperson) of the Senators.
-As the chairperson of the Seanad, the Cathaoirleach chairs the proceedings in the House and must act impartially.
+One Senator takes the role of Cathaoirleach (Speaker/Chairperson).
+The Cathaoirleach chairs proceedings in the House and must act impartially.

 Senators are not officially separated into political parties.
 However, they usually divide into groups supporting and opposing Government business when voting on issues.

 The Seanad may propose amendments, reject or pass a Bill.
 The Dáil has the power to over-ride the Seanad's rejection of a Bill.

 Bills that will result in government spending (known as money bills) must come from the Dáil and cannot be amended in the Seanad.

 The Seanad has other functions, which it shares with the Dáil, such as the removal from office of the President or a judge of the Supreme Court, Court of Appeal or High Court, declaring a state of emergency and annulling statutory instruments.